 This is a great place to find unique items at very reasonable prices.
 Hardly a garage sale, the standard used in accepting items is, "Would you give this as a wedding gift?"

-Bring cash or checks (no credit cards) to make your purchases from 9 a.m.to 5 p.m. on Friday and from 9 a,m. to 4 p.m.on Saturday.
-Remember to shop early before you tour on Saturday afternoon if your tickets are for the last time slot.
+Bring cash or checks (no credit cards) to make your purchases from 9:00 a.m.to 5:00 p.m. on Friday and from 9:00 a.m. to 4:00 p.m.on Saturday.

 If you have items to donate or need further information, please call Verna Rauschenberg 706-579-2249 or Diane LaCharite-Warner at 706-268-1252.